xwillxu/AWX/Home.md

 ## Home
-Note: Based on the website
+Note: Based on the website made by Xwill and William.

+Welcome to AWX, which by the way stands for Austin, William, Xwill.
+These three people are the founders of AWX.